cygig/MCUVoltage/readme.md

 9. Bitwise OR the two parts of the result to get the final 12-bit result.

 ## Hardware Oversampling
 This line of MCU supports automated accumulation and scaling of readings.
-While it can burst read and accumulate different numbers of samples, it can only scale to 16 bits by rightshifting (essentially the decimating part of oversampling) if the maximum possible accumulated result is more than 16 bits.
+While it can burst read and accumulate different numbers of samples, it can only scale to 16 bits.
+It does so by rightshifting (essentially the decimating part of oversampling) the accumulated results if the maximum possible value is more than 16 bits.

 As such, the ADC is the most automated when oversampling to 16 bits.
 For any other oversampled bit depth, the decimation part needs to be done the regular software way.